ac-obair/k8s-cluster-testing/README.md

 Since org repos can't be forked this is based off of the aks-cluster-config/ dir of ac-iac-platform repo.
 Edits to remaining files have been commented.
 ### k8s
-The following files have been removed completely:
+The following ac-iac-platform files have been removed completely as they're not necessary for testing.
 ```
 public-ip.tf
 filebeat.tf